 Yoga recharges the body with positive and cosmic energy.
 It helps to:

 - It helps to reduce stress and tension

 - It helps to fight depression and anxiety

 The Future of Yoga

-Yoga is extremely popular in the young population.
+Yoga is extremely popular among the young population.
 According to a recent survey report, 40% of yoga practitioners are under the age of 18.
-Yoga exercises have become extremely popular and now schools and colleges are offering yoga classes for their students.
+Yoga exercises have become extremely popular, and now schools and colleges are offering yoga classes for their students.
 Classes are particularly useful for children who have gone through trauma or physical and mental abuse at some point in their lives.
 If you regularly practice yoga exercises, you won’t be able to visit any psychologist or neurologist in your lifetime.

 – Disclaimer –